OpenBoard-org/OpenBoard/.github/ISSUE_TEMPLATE/build-problem.md

 ---
 name: Build problem
-about: Describe a problem building OpenBoard for a specific platform
+about: Describe a problem building or packaging OpenBoard for a specific platform
-title: "[Build]"
+title: "[Building/Packaging]"
-labels: ''
+labels: 'building / packaging'
 assignees: ''

 ---